1991 Charles Pretty

 FRASER RIVER HALL OF FAME

-In light of these developments, Fin Donnelly’s Hall of Fame event has been rescheduled to May 2021, with hopes of being done in-person here at the FRDC.
+please note that Fin Donnelly’s Hall of Fame event has been rescheduled to May 2021, with hopes of being done in-person here at the FRDC.

 Additional information to be available soon.

 Honouring Your Contributions